timvisee/ffsend/README.md

 		- See instructions here [here](https://github.com/sfackler/rust-openssl#windows-msvc)

 ### Compile and install
-Then, to compile `ffsend` walk through one of the following steps:
+Then, walk through one of the following steps to compile and install `ffsend`:

 <!--- Compile and install it directly from cargo: -->
 <!-- -->